-My daughter got married last year and I made this Mr. & Mrs. Banner for her wedding reception.
-The banner is made entirely of paper/cardstock cut with the Cricut.
+When my daughter got married, I made this Mr. & Mrs. Banner for her wedding reception.
+The banner is made entirely of paper/cardstock cut with a Cricut machine.
+In addition to a wedding reception, this method could easily be adapted to use for a birthday, anniversary, bridal shower, or any other type of celebration.

 For the banner I made there were two styles of pennants each with 2 layers plus the appropriate letter.
 The MR MRS letters had a sage scalloped back piece with a printed piece on top.
 The outside hearts and the “&” had a white back piece and a lavender lacy layer on top.